hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ## Variable Types

-You can set both Terraform variables and environment variables:
+You can set both Terraform variables and environment variables in Terraform Cloud.

-- **Terraform variables** refer to [input variables](/docs/language/values/variables.html) that define parameters without hardcoding them into the configuration.
+**Terraform variables** refer to [input variables](/docs/language/values/variables.html) that define parameters without hardcoding them into the configuration.
 For example, you could create a variable that lets users specify the number and type of AWS EC2 instances they want to provision with a Terraform module.

-- **Environment variables** can store provider credentials and other data.
+**Environment variables** can store provider credentials and other data.
 Refer to your provider's Terraform Registry documentation for a full list of supported shell environment variables (e.g., authentication variables for [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables), [Google Cloud Platform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#adding-credentials), and [Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#argument-reference)).
 Environment variables can also [customize Terraform's behavior](/docs/cli/config/environment-variables.html).
 For example, `TF_LOG` enables detailed logs for debugging.

+> **Hands-on:** This [Create Infrastructure](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) tutorial on HashiCorp Learn shows how to set AWS provider credentials as environment variables.